ralph-groupscholar/groupscholar-rubric-kit/ralph-progress.md

 - Added a calibration drift watch card with a variance log form, metrics, and recent signals list.
 - Built Postgres-backed drift endpoints (create, summary, recent) with validation and safety caps.
 - Seeded production with starter drift signals and wired the client to render the new dashboard.
+- Attempted `vercel --prod` but hit the daily deployment limit.